Tohoku Summer Festivals

 As the name "Sleepless City in the Sky" suggests, giant Tanabata lanterns tower over 20 meters above ground into the night sky.
 This festival, which revives the historic Noshiro Tanabata event in modern times, captivates spectators with its fantastic lighting and impressive floats.
 The spectacle truly lives up to the name "Sleepless City."

-• Event dates : Early August 2025 (usually August 2nd-4th)
+• Dates: Early August 2025 (typically August 2nd-4th)

-• Location : Downtown Noshiro City, Akita Prefecture (Noshiro Station North Exit to Nakamachi Street)
+• Location: Downtown Noshiro City, Akita Prefecture (Noshiro Station North Exit to Nakamachi Street)

 • detail